 Use the Salad Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-This recipe was first posted in 2013.
-It was updated with more information in 2021.
+This recipe was first posted in 2013, and I’ve made it quite a few times since then.
+It was updated with better photos and more information in 2023.